Discover the future of Waterloo Greenway

 Some highlights of The Confluence include:

-• Stabilization of the creek banks and improved water quality from 4th St. to Lady Bird Lake.
+- Reconstruction and stabilization of the creek banks and improved water quality from 4th St. to Lady Bird Lake.

 Located at the southernmost point of Waterloo Greenway, The Confluence sits at the cultural epicenter of Palm Park, Rainey Street Historic District, Emma S. Barrientos Mexican American Cultural Center, Convention Center, and Ann and Roy Butler Hike & Bike Trail.